kalebhirshfield/calibre-data-manager/readme.md

 To install the Calibre Data Manager app, please follow these steps:

+1. Install python 3.12 or above from the [official python website](https://www.python.org/downloads/).

-1. Install the required dependencies by running the following command in your terminal:
+2. Install the required dependencies by running the following command in your terminal:

     ```pwsh
     pip install -r .\requirements.txt
     ```

-2. If you are using python 3.12 or above, and wish to use the Flet CLI, you will need to install setuptools module by running:
+3. Run the app in your terminal by running the following command:

     ```pwsh
-    pip install setuptools
+    python main.py
     ```

-3. Package the app by running the following commands in your terminal:

-    ```pwsh
-    pip install pyinstaller
-    ```

-    ```pwsh
-    flet pack main.py --name Calibre --icon .\assets\icon.ico
-    ```

-    This will create a packaged app that you can then run on your system.
+4. Login to the test account using the following credentials:

+    - Username: `test`
+    - Password: `123`